Mattish/Railtype-PSM-Engine/README.md

 * Vertex attribute for the matrix array position

 ~~~~~~~~~~~~
 46 FPS on 500 quads with batch sending matrix as uniform with repeated models
+53 FPS on 500 quads with single call with CPU model positioning.